antonKozyriatskyi/DebugDrawer/README.md

 ## Kotlin DSL builder

-If you're using Kotlin, you can create debug layout with nice DSL.
+If you're using Kotlin, you can create layout with nice DSL:

 ```kotlin
 // Create options